 - Important Rules and Policies: What You Need to Know

-General registration will open in early April, but the University catalog and schedule of classes for Fall 2013 will be available starting March 1.
+General registration will open in December, but the University catalog and schedule of classes for Winter 2014 will be available starting October 14.
 Be sure to review the schedule and the information below before registration opens.

 Q. How many classes should I plan to take in addition to my core?

-A. MSCM students will take 8.25 credits of core in Fall 2013.
-Since a minimum of 30 credits total are required to graduate in December, you should plan to register for approximately 6.75 credits of electives in Fall 2013 to reach an average of 15 credits per semester.
+A. MSCM students will take 15.75 credits of core in Winter 2014.
+Since a minimum of 30 credits total are required to graduate in December, you do not need to add additional coursework to reach an average of 15 credits per semester.
+However, students can choose to add one 1.5 or 2.25 credit course.
 Students may not register for more than 18 credits.

 Q. What do I need to know about choosing electives?

 A. A minimum 6.0 credits of either approved Business and/or approved Engineering electives are required during your time in the program.
-These 6 credits are in addition to any elective credits taken specifically to replace waived core.
-Review the core curriculum for more information about selecting approved electives.
+These 6.00 credits are in addition to any elective credits taken specifically to replace waived core.
+View the core curriculum for MSCM students for more information about selecting approved electives.

 Q. How do I find out what courses are being offered and when?